ankrutik/notes/obsidian_vaults/ideas/fleeting/fleeting.md

 ## things to check in obsidian
 admonition
 pull notes clone on Bhag's laptop and see if plugins come installed in the ideas vault

+Was car insurance created for more adoption of cars?